 During this time, I also ran TwentyFourNine, a small web develoment agency, on the side.
 I was even one of the sponsors of BarCamp London 9.

 After this time, I decided that I wanted to get back into hands-on development and so left the comfort of a multinational company to move to orderswift, a small startup working in online food ordering.
 It was a change of industry and a massive change of pace and responsibility, doing everything from web development to hardware installation and customer service.
 I stayed for a year, but probably learnt about five years worth in the time!

 I was looking for something a little different at this point, and happened to come across the Government Digital Service.
 I liked the organisation, their work and their ways of working, so when the opportunity arose, I said yes with little hesitation.
 I spent three years working on various parts of GOV.UK, and in that time moved up to eventually become Lead Developer.
 I also, for the first time, carried out and led interviews and became a line manager.
 I had an Instagram story made about my work and blogged about the meaning of responsible building.
 The work gave me a real sense of purpose and I loved every moment of it.

-In April 2021, I moved to Hopin, where I am a Senior Backend Engineer, working on customer-facing analytics.
+In April 2021, I moved to Hopin, where I work now as a Senior Backend Engineer, initially working on customer-facing analytics and latterly on experimental features for product growth.
 In May 2021, we moved to our newly-built house, and we’ve been finishing bits ever since.